 Warranties range anywhere from standard to great, and the great ones could save you hundreds of dollars (and maybe more) in repair costs over the life of the unit.

 Don’t forget to register the warranty on any newly installed ductless system, otherwise you won’t be eligible for the best warranty terms.
-Here’s a comparison of the different warranties for ductless systems in Canada:
+Here’s a comparison of the different warranties for ductless systems in Canada and the USA:

 Ductless Brands with Basic Warranties